 1. GATHER EMERGENCY SHELTER EQUIPMENT

-- Consider that you may have to stay in your tent for several months.
-So, get a good tent.
+- After a major disaster, you may have to stay in your tent for several months, so buy a good one.

 - Consider the nighttime temperatures where you live at the coldest times of the year and get a sleeping bag that is suitable.

-- This could be used under your tent, as a rain shield over your tent, or as an emergency shelter.
+- Tarps are extremely useful and can be used under your tent, as a sun or rain shield, or as an emergency shelter.

-- Choose one with an LED bulb as it will last longer.
+- Choose one with an LED bulb so it will last longer.

 - A nylon rope is a great back up if one of your tent ropes breaks.
-Keep one in your tent bag.
+Keep it in your tent bag.

 The Food Storage Organizer

 And check out The Keep It Simple Preparedness Guide.
 My guide will help you gather food storage and emergency supplies a little at a time each month.